“There is a pleasure in the pathless woods,

 St. Francis Church

-It is a salient feature of Dalhousie Tourism.
-This Catholic Church was built in 1894 and is managed and maintained by the Catholic Diocese of Jalandhar.
-In spite of being 119 years old, its exquisite glass designing and colour work is very appealing.
-The stonework in the exterior emits an aura of Victorian architecture.
-It is about a kilometre away from the main town.
+This landmark of Dalhousie Tourism is a Catholic church built in 1894 and maintained by the Catholic Diocese of Jalandhar.
+Despite being over 119 years old, its exquisite stained-glass windows and vibrant interior are highly appealing.
+The stonework of the exterior reflects Victorian architecture.
+It is located about a kilometre from the main town.

 Bakrota Hills